Fighting Pain the Natural Way

 So, how will heat therapy provide relief?

-This treatment helps to improve circulation and ensure greater availability of nutrients and oxygen in the affected part.
+This treatment helps to improve circulation and ensure greater availability of nutrients and oxygen in the affected parts.
 It also assists by suppressing pain sensation.

 The use of ice typically goes together with that of heat.
 But each is best suited for a particular type of situation.
 You can consider ice therapy as some sort of first aid after an injury; heat therapy follows later.